 This project experimentally investigates flame holding mechanisms under supersonic flight conditions, including wall conditions.
 Experiments will be conducted in UNSW Canberra facilities with numerical reproduction.

 Scholarships of $35,000 (AUD) are available for PhD students who have achieved Honours 1/High Distinction in their UG program and/or have completed a Masters by Research.

-The aim of this project is to research coding techniques for device to device cooperative communications in IoT.
-Specifically, this project will investigate techniques and methods to improve the throughput and efficiency of the cooperative communications in IoT.
+The aim of this project is to research network coding techniques for satellite communication systems.
+Specifically, this project will investigate techniques and methods to improve the performance and efficiency of satellite communication systems.

 In this program, computational structure/structure dynamics and model experiments will be integrated to study the structure dynamic responses, turbulence flows and local stresses with long-term goal of exploring clinic applications.
 There are more than 30,000 patients receiving artery related implants in Australia, incurring substantial cost for treating and nursing these patients.

 This project aims at identifying current state of the art human systems integration techniques and creation of framework for an overarching or generalized human system integration framework that can be substantiated for different kinds of systems.
 Human systems integration practices are very domain specific for example healthcare, defence, aerospace etc.